Best daily deals

 Maybe.
 Only iPhone users will truly enjoy all the benefits the AirPods Max has to offer.
 As an Android user, you’ll miss out on call quality, firmware updates, Spatial Audio, and more.
 Hence, if you’re choosing between the Apple AirPods Max and the Sennheiser MOMENTUM 4 or the Sony WH-1000XM5, pick one of the latter two or get an iPhone.

-The microphone performance is very good, but you may notice better performance when you pair the headphones to an Apple device.
+The microphone performance is very good, but you may notice the better performance when you pair the headphones to an Apple device.

 Apple AirPods Max microphone demo (Ideal conditions):